 Cash flow management once furlough ends

 The furlough scheme has been supporting the salaries of approximately 7.5m (at an estimated cost c£80bn) workers during the Covid-19 pandemic, and has played a key role in preventing what could have been a catastrophic spike in unemployment levels.
-The scheme will continue to the end of October, however from August the support provided was reduced, and measures have been introduced to allow the scheme to be used more flexibly.
+The scheme will now continue (as at 17/12/20) to the end of April 2021.

 A gradual removal in lockdown restrictions has allowed many businesses to reopen, although often with a significantly lower capacity and therefore a lower turnover than prior to the pandemic.
 Many businesses will continue to operate at a significantly reduced level of profitability and therefore cash flow.